sighmon/OpenDonation/README.md

 ## Add a custom logo & background

-To add your own custom logo to the top of the donation box, create a transparent `.png` image and copy it over the top of: `app/src/main/res/drawable/custom_logo.png`.
+To add your own custom logo to the top of the donation box, create a transparent `.png` image and copy it over the top of:

+Portrait logo: `app/src/main/res/drawable/custom_logo.png`

+Landscape logo: `app/src/main/res/drawable/custom_logo_land.png`

 Then set the logo to appear in the file `MainActivity.java` by un-commenting out `setCustomLogo();`